Khalil Lee: New York Mets

 On February 10, 2021, the Royals traded Lee to the New York Mets in a three-team trade in which the Kansas City Royals acquired Andrew Benintendi and the Boston Red Sox acquired Franchy Cordero, Josh Winckowski, and three players to be named later.

 On May 12, 2021, Lee was promoted to the major leagues for the first time.
 On May 15, Lee was optioned down to Triple-A without making an appearance.
 On May 17, Lee was recalled to the majors.
 He made his MLB debut that day as a replacement for Kevin Pillar, who left due to injury, and struck out in his only at bat.
 On May 21 during a game against the Miami Marlins, Lee hit a go-ahead double off of pitcher Adam Cimber down the right field line in the top of the 12th inning, giving the Mets the lead.
 He collected his first big league hit and his first RBI.
-The Mets won the game 6-5.
+The Mets won the game 6–5.

 Lee began the 2022 season with the Triple-A Syracuse Mets.
-He slumped to start the season, was sent down to the High-A St. Lucie Mets for a week in May in order to work on his mechanics and thrived upon his return to Triple-A. On June 8, following injuries to Pete Alonso and Starling Marte, he was promoted to the majors.
-On June 11, he hit his first career home run against Oliver Ortega of the Los Angeles Angels.
-Lee’s home run proved to be his only hit of the season in 2 games for the Mets.
+He slumped to start the season, was sent down to the High-A St. Lucie Mets for a week in May in order to work on his mechanics and thrived upon his return to Triple-A. On June 8, 2022, following injuries to Pete Alonso and Starling Marte, he was promoted to the majors.
+On June 11, Lee hit his first career home run against Oliver Ortega of the Los Angeles Angels.
+Lee's home run proved to be his only hit of the season in 2 games for the Mets.
 He played in 100 games for Syracuse, slashing .211/.326/.366 with 10 home runs, 37 RBI, and 14 stolen bases.

 On February 6, 2023, Lee was designated for assignment following the acquisition of Sam Coonrod.
 On February 10, he cleared waivers and was sent outright to Triple-A Syracuse.
+In 21 games for Syracuse, Lee struggled to a .185/.299/.323 slash line with 1 home run, 7 RBI, and 2 stolen bases.
+He was released by the Mets organization on May 7.

+Southern Maryland Blue Crabs

+On June 1, 2023, Lee signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 89 games, he slashed .277/.401/.482 with 15 home runs, 66 RBI, and 13 stolen bases.

+Dorados de Chihuahua

+On March 29, 2024, Lee signed with the Toros de Tijuana of the Mexican League.
+On April 5, Lee was loaned to the Dorados de Chihuahua of the Mexican League.
+In three games for the Dorados, he hit .154/.267/.231 with no home runs or RBI.
+Lee was released by the Chihuahuas on April 16.